Explore Mongolia's Vast Wilderness

 Karakorum

 Activities: Visit the ancient capital of the Mongol Empire.
-Explore the Erdene Zuu Monastery, one of the oldest surviving Buddhist monasteries in Mongolia, and nearby historical sites.
+Explore the Erdene Zuu Monastery, one of the oldest surviving Buddhist monasteries in Mongolia.

 Accommodation: Stay at comfortable guesthouses or nearby ger camps.